RespoDiff: Dual-Module Bottleneck Transformation for Responsible & Faithful T2I Generation: Introduction

 \section{Introduction}

-The rise of text-to-image diffusion models (T2I), such as Stable Diffusion, has transformed content creation and visual communication by generating high-quality visuals from text prompts \citep{podell2024sdxl, rombach2022high}.
+Models such as Stable Diffusion v1.4 (SDv1.4), SDXL, FLUX, and SD3 exemplify recent advancements in text-to-image (T2I) generation, revolutionizing content creation and visual communication by generating high-quality visuals from text prompts \citep{podell2024sdxl, rombach2022high}.
 However, these models risk reinforcing stereotypes or producing harmful content, which can lead to societal consequences \citep{luccioni2023stable, 10449200, rando2022red, schramowski2022safe}.
 Ensuring a responsible workflow is critical to mitigating these risks.

 Previous methods for responsible text-to-image (T2I) generation include prompt modification \citep{chuang2023debiasingvisionlanguagemodelsbiased, ni2023oresopenvocabularyresponsiblevisual}, model fine-tuning \citep{gandikota2023erasing, shen2024finetuning}, model editing \citep{gandikota2024unified}, classifier guidance \citep{schramowski2022safe}, and latent vector injection \citep{li2024self}.
 Despite advancements in responsible T2I generation, many existing approaches still compromise semantic fidelity and image quality, reducing their effectiveness in producing both responsible and faithful generation.
 To address these challenges, we propose RespoDiff, a novel framework for responsible T2I generation that introduces a dual-module transformation on the bottleneck representations of diffusion models.
 Specifically, given a responsible category, such as demographic attributes (e.g., gender) or safety factors -- and its associated target concepts (e.g.,``man'', ``woman'' etc.), our approach learns independent transformations that steer the diffusion model toward target-aligned outputs while maintaining coherence with a neutral prompt (e.g., ``a person'').
 These learned transformations can then be applied during inference to promote fairness and safety in T2I generation without compromising the underlying structure of the diffusion process.
 RespoDiff incorporates two learnable modules: \textbf{\ding{172} Responsible Concept Alignment Module}, which steers latent representations toward fair and safe outputs by learning transformations that align with responsible target concepts; and \textbf{\ding{173} Semantic Alignment Module}, which preserves consistency with neutral prompts, ensuring the generated images remain aligned with original prompts.